 Leo and Louis’s mother is a linguist dedicated to the study of language acquisition and multilingualism.
 Leo and Louis have been video-taped regularly and systematically at home since they were babies.
 The video recordings document how the young boys gradually acquire the three languages through playing, reading and daily routines with their caretakers at home over the years.

 A team of researchers have transcribed the conversations in some of the recordings into analyzable text (‘transcripts’) and constructed the Leo Corpus, which has been deposited in CHILDES, the largest child language data exchange platform for open access.
-You can download the transcripts and audio recordings from Leo Corpus at CHILDES.
-A manuscript introducing the Leo Corpus and his trilingual development is being reviewed by an academic journal for publication.
+You can download the transcripts and audio recordings from Leo Corpus at CHILDES, and know more about the trilingual input and development in this publication.

-The Louis Corpus is under construction by the City University of Hong Kong (CityU).
+The Louis Corpus is under construction.
 This new corpus has a special monthly session recording Louis’s interaction with his brother Leo, in addition to his caretakers.
 Contact Louis’s mother if you are interested in joining the recording, transcription and/or the analysis of the Louis Corpus.

 This page posts additional information about the trilingual siblings and their corpora, which has not been included in CHILDES, but may be interesting to researchers, teachers and parents.

 Leo: longest utterances in three languages at 2;11

 a.
 Mandarin (3SG = third person singular, D = determiner)